 What are System & User Environment Variables

-Very similar to how the registry works on Window, we have System and User Environment Variables.
+Very similar to how the Registry works on Windows, we have System and User Environment Variables.
 The system variables are system-wide accepted and do not vary from user to user.
 Whereas, User Environments are configured differently from user to user.
 You can add your variables under the user so that other users are not affected by them.

 How to add & modify Environment Variables